cbourke/KaprekarProject/readme.md

 Only after you have corrected all of the problems (both syntax errors as well as logic errors) will everything compile and the test suite reach 100%

-#### Formal Unit Testing with cmocka

-A second version has been provided in `c_cmocka` that uses a formal unit testing framework called cmocka (https://cmocka.org/).

 ### Java Version

 Code for the Java version is in `src` directory.
 However, the project is setup as an Eclipse project so you should clone the repo via Eclipse if you want the build to work.